utdemir/ghc-musl/README.md

 `glibc` dependency on any platform which can run Docker (x86_64).

-Images come with `ghc` and `cabal` executables alongside with commonly used libraries and build tools.
+Images come with `ghc` and `cabal` executables alongside with commonly used libraries and tools.
+They can also be used with the `stack` build tool.

 Here are the latest images currently published in Docker Hub: